objectivehtml/Channel-Data/README.md

 The key thing to note when instantiating Channel Data is that you need to do 3 things.

+	/**
+	 * Required Steps
+	 *
-	1. Load the Channel Data package into your add-on
+	 * 1. Load the Channel Data package into your add-on

-	2. Load the Channel Data driver from the package
+     * 2. Load the Channel Data driver from the package

-	3. Tell Channel Data where the auto loader should look for your files.
+	 * 3. Tell Channel Data where the auto loader should look for your files.
+     **/

 	ee()->load->add_package_path(PATH_THIRD . 'your_addon_name');